Get Connected - Stay Connected

-During our 60th Anniversary Year, we are celebrating with 5 unique events, numerous meet-up opportunities, the formation of a Steering Committee, a compilation of student and alumni writings, the building of a GLS alumni database and more.
+During our 60th Anniversary Year, we celebrated with 5 unique events, numerous meet-up opportunities, the formation of a Steering Committee, a compilation of student and alumni writings, the building of a GLS alumni database and more.

 Program graduate and former assistant director Peter Buttenheim MALS '69 has written a great profile of the program's early days.
 Read the Profile Here!